CIO3: Markets in Perspective

 • Sectors represented by Russell 1000® Index Energy, Materials, and Consumer Staples sectors • Hong Kong represented by Russell Hong Kong Index • Australia represented by Russell Australia Index • Canada represented by Russell Canada Index

-• G7 consists of Canada, France, Germany, Italy, Japan, the United Kingdom, and the U.S. • Investment grade bonds represented by Barclays U.S. Corporate Investment Grade Index and Barclays Euro-Aggregate: Corporates Index • High yield represented by Barclays U.S. High Yield Index and Barclays Global High Yield Index • Emerging market debt represented by Barclays EM USD Aggregate Index
+• G7 consists of Canada, France, Germany, Italy, Japan, the United Kingdom, and the U.S. • Investment grade bonds represented by Bloomberg U.S. Corporate Investment Grade Index and Bloomberg Euro-Aggregate: Corporates Index • High yield represented by Bloomberg U.S. High Yield Index and Bloomberg Global High Yield Index • Emerging market debt represented by Bloomberg EM USD Aggregate Index

 • Commodities represented by Bloomberg Commodities index • Oil represented by WTI crude prices • Infrastructure represented by S&P Global Listed Infrastructure Index • REITs represented by FTSE EPRA/NAREIT Developed Real Estate Index • Hedge fund strategies data as observed across third party managers by Russell Investments